Why Tfue's Lawsuit Is Esports' Wake-Up Call to Revamp Deals (Guest Column)

 This is, of course, not the case with all teams.
 Owners of organizations such as NRG, Immortals, Liquid, Cloud9, Envy, Splyce, Fnatic, Misfits and G2, just to name a few, have always worked hand in hand with the players' agents.
 However, there are others, at both the top and the bottom of the industry, that lock up countless players in long-term deals and take full advantage of the excited young person chasing their dream.

 No one is anti-team, but the industry is so one-sided — and there is so much money being generated — that it is time to examine how we can create more mutually beneficial relationships going forward.
-As it’s been, whenever the teams faced a financial struggle it was the players who would pay the price.
-Twitch stopped paying teams money so teams demanded a cut of players streams.
-Sponsors wanted to spend big on single streamer activations so teams demanded the players fire their agent and let the team be their exclusive representative.
+As it has been, whenever the teams faced a financial struggle, it was the players who would pay the price.
+Twitch stopped paying teams money, so teams demanded a cut of players streams.
+Sponsors wanted to spend big on single streamer activations, so teams demanded the players fire their agent and let the team be their exclusive representative.
 Yes, salaries skyrocketed after the big rounds of investment came in, but players were asked to give up control of every other revenue stream as a result.
-Now, as salaries come back toward Earth, teams demand to keep all those other rights.
+Now, as salaries come back toward earth, teams demand to keep all those other rights.
 What they post on their Twitter accounts, what platform they can stream on, what kind of videos to upload on their YouTube channels, what they wear on and off stage, what games they are allowed to play, when they are allowed to date or even just have a visitor — players in many cases don’t control any of it.
 This can’t be the way it continues.

 All this said, this is a good problem.
 It means the industry has evolved to a place where these kinds of discussions are necessary.
 That’s exciting, and we can work to make this an industry that is sustainable and beneficial for all involved.
 There are too many fans of the games, too many young careers just starting out and too many multi-million dollar companies behind these teams now.
 There is no reason everyone can’t get together at a table, throw out the old agreements and reimagine how a relationship between a Fortnite star and his team should look.
 FaZe grew Tfue as much as Tfue grew FaZe.
 If the agreement was set up for that success, or if the industry starts looking to the future and not holding on to its past, we will see fewer lawsuits and more success.
 For everyone.